groupon/sparklint/README.md

 - Checking out the repo
 - Make sure you have [SBT](http://www.scala-sbt.org/) installed.
+- Execute `sbt run` to start the server.
+You can add a directory, log file, or a remote history server via UI
-- Copy spark event log files to analyze into a directory then `sbt "run -d /path/to/log/dir -r"`
+    - You can also load a directory of log files on startup like `sbt "run -d /path/to/log/dir -r"`
-- Or analyze a single log file `sbt "run -f /path/to/logfile -r"`
+    - Or analyze a single log file on startup like `sbt "run -f /path/to/logfile -r"`
+    - Or connect to a history server on startup like `sbt "run --historyServer http://path/to/server -r"`
 - Then open browser and navigate to `http://localhost:23763`
 - Spark version doesn't matter in server mode
 - Docker support available at https://hub.docker.com/r/roboxue/sparklint/